BUILD GUILD

 FAQs

-Build Guild is for people ages ~12-19 with excellent work ethic and ability to focus, low ego, and a hunger for learning by doing.
+Build Guild is for kids and adults ages ~12+ with excellent work ethic and ability to focus, low ego, and a hunger for learning by doing.

 You don’t need to have straight-A’s.
 Project experience is nice but not necessary; your ability and attitude are much more important.
-Apply as a team or individual!
+Apply with a team or as an individual!

-Weekly, you must be able to commit to two in-person meetings and ~10 hours asynchronously to work on your project.
+Weekly, you must be able to commit to your cohort's meeting time and ~10 hours asynchronously to work on your project.

 AI-generated image; can you spot the giveaways?